Ultimate Guide To Financial Settlements & Divorce

 It usually takes about six months for you to obtain a divorce, which includes a six-week “cooling off” period from the date of the decree nisi (when the court agrees that the grounds for the divorce have been proven) to the decree absolute (which is the final step in obtaining a divorce).

-I would not normally apply for your decree absolute until a financial settlement has been reached and made into a court order.
+We would not normally apply for your decree absolute until a financial settlement has been reached and made into a court order.

 Obtaining your financial settlement is separate from obtaining the divorce but it provides the legal framework against which the settlement is obtained.
 The length of time it takes to obtain depends upon whether an agreement is possible coupled with the complexity of your financial affairs.